Newsom releases millions in aid to cities, counties for homeless crisis

 We’re unleashing hundreds of millions of dollars to tackle this crisis. https://t.co/otI6IDr3X9

-Newsom accused the administration of blocking funding approved earlier in the year when the state approved $1 billion for homelessness, including $650 million in emergency homeless aid.
+Newsom accused the administration of blocking funding approved earlier in the year when the state passed $1 billion for homelessness, including $650 million in emergency homeless aid.

 Instead of waiting, Newsom said his administration has collected preliminary homeless data from California communities.
 Based on those numbers, Newsom said the state will open applications involving as much as $500 million of the money.